akhoury/nodebb-plugin-ubbmigrator/README.md

     * __Signature__ YES. migrated as is (HTML -- __read the Markdown note below__)
     * __Banned__ YES. it will stay banned, by username
     * __Confimartion emails__? there is an option for this migrator (look in the configs) `nbbAutoConfirmEmails = true/false` which will try to prevent the confirmation email from sending out, and will explicitly set the accounts to verified in NodeBB.
-    * __Nginx RedirectRules__ YES. per each user's profile for your convience, see the configs to find out more.
+    * __Nginx RedirectRules__ YES. per each user's profile for your convience, see Redirect Urls Note find out more.
     * __Oh and__, UBB have a weird User with ID == 1, ******DONOTDELETE****** <= that's like the first user created, and somehow, in my UBB installation, it does own few topics and posts, so these will be assigned to the NodeBB initial Admin created.